janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ~~~
 {: title="Example Philatelist component deployment."}

 Each component in the above diagram, represents a logical function.
-Many of the functions represented by these boxes could be running within a single server, or they could be fully distrubuted, or, perhaps more likely, something in between.
+Many of the functions represented by these boxes could be running within a single server, or they could be fully distributed, or, perhaps more likely, something in between.

 Provider components (61, 82, 91) are running on a Network Element system that supports a YANG-based telemetry data server.
 The telemetry data flows from the telemetry source system to a Time Series Database (TSDB).